 Are you looking for the best beaches in France?
 We certainly were, so we hit France’s coast to find them!

-Our goal is to showcase the impressive diversity that the best beaches France have to offer, so we tried our best to include a few shorelines from every corner of the country.
-And even though we couldn’t incorporate ALL of the awesome beaches in France, we truly hope that you’ll find at least a couple to spark your wanderlust and inspire your next European beach vacation.
+Our goal is to showcase the impressive diversity that the best beaches France have to offer.
+We tried our best to include a few shorelines from every corner of the country.
+Obviously we couldn’t incorporate ALL of the awesome beaches in France.
+We think that you’ll find at least a couple to inspire your next European beach vacation.

 We handpicked these places with our own demands and expectations in mind when we’re searching for our next French beach destination.
-Factors like cleanliness, general location, accessibility, available amenities and the overall aspect of the natural landscape all came into play when deciding about the coolest beaches worth including in this list.
+Factors like cleanliness, general location, accessibility, available amenities and the overall beauty all came into play when deciding about the coolest beaches worth including in this list.

 Here are some other beachy articles you might be interested in!